sashalex007/quartz_blog/content/leetcode/Snakes and ladders.md

 **Review 1**
 I immediately understood how to solve it but struggled for a while with the edge cases.
 Basically, as I understood the problem, if the end of a ladder is the start of a new ladder, then we could follow it on the next move.
 This is not the case.
 When you take a ladder, you **CANNOT** follow the subsequent ladder...you just treat it as if it is a `-1`.
 This simplifies the problem immensely.

+**Review 2**
+Pretty much solved it immediately but got stumped again by what it actually means to follow the next ladder.
+Basically you CAN'T follow it no matter what.
+For some reason I interpreted this as you are allowed, but only on the next move.
+Kind of annoying, but good problem.

 #review
 #hard